 - How do I know if the beach water is safe?

 - How does Combined Sewer Overflow (CSO) affect the water?

 - What can I do to assure the best water quality at the beach?

 - How do the bacteria get in the water?

-The City of Evanston’s web site will include a notice on the Beach Status Page if a swimming area is closed by the Evanston Health Department.
+The City of Evanston’s web site will include a notice on the Beach Status Page if a swimming area is closed by the Evanston Health & Human Services Department.

 Lakefront conditions, including the lake and air temperatures, are updated every day on the City of Evanston’s lakefront operations recorded message at 847.859.7822.
 This recording is also used to announce beach closures and small craft advisories.